 - Connections to a network of professionals who are using or planning to use NSF OOI data in their research and education activities.

-This summer school is aimed at researchers with an interest in underwater acoustics, and the use of OOI data in their research and education activities.
-A basic understanding of acoustics is preferred, but not required.
-High-level primers on underwater acoustics will be provided each day of the summer school.
-Participants should also have a general understanding of oceanography.
-Additionally, some background knowledge/experience with coding is required.
-All relevant experiences will be considered in the application review process.
-Please note: Python will be the main programming language used in workshop tutorials, but participants will have the opportunity to work on their language of choice.
+This summer school was aimed at researchers with an interest in underwater acoustics, and the use of OOI data in their research and education activities.
+A basic understanding of acoustics was preferred, but not required.
+High-level primers on underwater acoustics were provided during the summer school.
+Participants also had a general understanding of oceanography, and some background knowledge/experience with coding (python was the main programming language used in workshop tutorials, but participants also had the opportunity to work with their language of choice).
+All relevant experiences were considered in the application review process.

-Approximately twenty-five advanced graduate students, post-doctoral fellows, and/or early-career scientists, from a breadth of research disciplines will be selected as participants.
+Approximately twenty-three advanced graduate students, post-doctoral fellows, and/or early-career scientists, from a breadth of research disciplines were selected as participants.
 Other career level researchers are encouraged to apply and will be considered.
+[A full attendance list will be available shortly.]

-This summer school will be hosted at the University of Washington in Seattle, Washington.
-Participation will be in-person only and all selected participants must be available to attend all five days of the course.
-Travel support is available for summer school participants; however, only applicants from U.S. institutions can be supported.
+This summer school was hosted at the University of Washington in Seattle, Washington.
+In-person participation was requested for all five days of the summer school program.
+Travel support was available for summer school participants; however, only applicants from U.S. institutions could be supported.

-Interested individuals: please submit this online application by 11:59 pm (ET) on March 18, 2025.
-Participant selections and notifications will be made by April 3, 2025.
+Online applications were accepted until 11:59 pm (ET) on March 18, 2025.
+After this date, no other applications could be considered.
+Participant selections and notifications were made in April 2025.

 If you have any questions, please contact Holly Morin (holly@ooifb.org).